-KOLOS CEMENT LTD NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022

-KOLOS CEMENT LTD NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 54.
+Refer to note 10 for details on Rights of use assets.

 10(a).
-PROPERTY, PLANT AND EQUIPMENT (CONTINUED) Buildings of the Group and the Company were revalued as at 31 December 2022 by Elevante Investments Limited, an independent valuer, not related to the Group and the Company.
+PROPERTY, PLANT AND EQUIPMENT (CONTINUED)

+Buildings of the Group and the Company were revalued as at 31 December 2023 by Elevante Investments Limited, an independent valuer, not related to the Group and the Company.
 Elevante Investments Limited is a member of the Royal Institute of Chartered Surveyors, and they have appropriate qualifications and recent experience in the valuation of freehold land and buildings in the relevant locations.
-The basis of valuation in estimating the market values have been effected in accordance with the principles set out by the International Valuation Standards Committee as per the International Valuation Application 1 (IVA 1) which deals with valuation for financial reporting Standards (IFRS) published by the International Accounting Standards Board (IASB). ndependent valuer, not relat ience in the valuation of fre onal Valuation Standards C g Standards (IFRS) publish ted to the Group and th sehold land and buildin ommittee as per the In ed by the International / ie Company.
-Elevante Ir igs in the relevant locati termational Valuation Ar Accounting Standards Bu vvestments Limited ions.
-The basis of pplication 1 (IVA 1) oard (IASB).
+The basis of valuation in estimating the market values have been effected in accordance with the principles set out by the International Valuation Standards Committee as per the International Valuation Application 1 (IVA 1) which deals with valuation for financial reporting and which is to be used in the context of International Financial Reporting Standards (IFRS) published by the International Accounting Standards Board (IASB).

 Management determined that buildings constitute a separate class of property, plant and equipment based on the nature, characteristics and risks of the property.
-Management has determined that highest and best use of the building is its current state. e, characteristics and risks o if the property.
-Manage ment has determined th at highest and best The fair value of buildings was determined using the depreciated replacement cost approach, which reflects the value by computing the current cost of replacing a property and subtracting any depreciation resulting from one or more of the following factors: physical deterioration, functional obsolescence and external (economic) obsolescence.
-The significant inputs include the estimated construction costs and other ancillary expenditure and depreciation factor applied to the estimated construction costs.
+Management has determined that highest and best use of the building is its current state.

+The fair value of buildings was determined using the depreciated replacement cost approach, which reflects the value by computing the current cost of replacing a property and subtracting any depreciation resulting from one or more of the following factors: physical deterioration, functional obsolescence and external (economic) obsolescence.
+The significant inputs include the estimated construction costs and other ancillary expenditure and depreciation factor applied to the estimated construction cost.
 A slight increase in the depreciation factor would result in a significant decrease in the fair value of the buildings and vice versa.
-There has been no change in valuation methods. / computing the current cost olescence.
-The significant ir or would result in a significar of replacing a property puts include the estim tt decrease in the fair v r and subtracting any de ated construction costs alue of the buildings and preciation resulting and other ancillary d vice versa.
-There Fair value hierarchy Details of the Group's and the Company's carrying amount of the buildings and information about the fair value hierarchy classified under level 3 as at 31 December: r classified under level 3 as at 31 December: Reconciliation of carrying amount GROUP COMPANY ~ 2022 2021 2022 2021 Rs.
+There has been no change in valuation methods.

+Fair value hierarchy

+Details of the Group's and the Company's carrying amount of the buildings and information about the fair value hierarchy classified under level 3 as at 31 December:

+Reconciliation of carrying amount

+GRO UP COMP PANY 2023 2022 2023 2022 Rs.
 Rs.
 Rs.
 Rs.
-Carrying amount as at 1 January 365,200,000 358,400,708 350,200,000 343,400,708 Additions for the year 2,356,013 4,818,869 2,356,013 4,818,869 Depreciation for the year (22,569,704) (19,663,280) (20,319,704) (17,706,759) Revaluation gain recognised in other comprehensive income 344,986,309 23.217.641 343,556,297 21.643.703 332,236,309 21.863.691 330,512,818 19.687.182 Carrying amount and fair value as at 31 December 368,203,950 365,200,000 354,100,000 350,200,000
+Carrying amount as at 1 January Additions for the year 369,700,000 2,868,942 365,200,000 3.852.063 354,100,000 2,868,942 350,200,000 2,356,013 Depreciation for the year (26,436,560) (22,569,704) (23,683,618) (20,319,704) Revaluation gain recognised in other comprehensive incom 346,132,382 30,267,618 346,482,359 23,217,641 333,285,324 27,114,676 332,236,309 21,863,691 Carrying amount and fair value as at 31 December 376,400,000 369,700,000 360,400,000 354,100,000